PeterCullenBurbery/notes/ideas-for-today/idea-for-today-notes.md

-I like full screen delay also needs to be updated. create a program to update all choco programs. all winget programs, for example. safely. make a list of things I want. get directory opus latest version. add capital one credit cards to new password database.
+I like full screen delay also needs to be updated. create a program to update all choco programs. all winget programs, for example. safely. make a list of things I want. get directory opus latest version. around 23 us dollars. add capital one credit cards to new password database.